 For the most part, symptoms of HIV are similar in men and women.
 However, symptoms they experience overall may differ based on the different risks men and women face if they have HIV.

-Both men and women with HIV are at increased risk of sexually transmitted infections (STIs).
-However, women may be less likely than men to notice small spots or other changes to their genitals.
+Both men and women with HIV are at increased risk for STIs.
+However, women, and those with a vagina, may be less likely than men to notice small spots or other changes to their genitals.

-In addition, women with HIV are at increased risk of:
+In addition, women with HIV are at increased risk for:

 - recurrent vaginal yeast infections